liuh9/CMPUT404-assignment-css-hell/README.md

 Part 1
 =================
-Add <link rel="stylesheet" href ="part1.css"> to each of the 3 gutenberg html files.
+Add "<link rel="stylesheet" href ="part1.css">" to each of the 3 gutenberg html files.

 Make backgroud-color be light yellow.

 Make body font be cursive.

 Make headers font be fantasy.

 Make headers color be light blue.

 Make hyperlinks font be fantasy.

 Make hyperlinks color be dark blue.

 Make image be auto-margined.

 Make padding of image be 10px 10px 80px 10px.